terraform-google-modules/terraform-example-foundation/docs/upgrading_to_v2.0.md

 [Google Container Registry](https://cloud.google.com/container-registry/docs) (GCR) to using [Google Artifact Registry](https://cloud.google.com/artifact-registry/docs).
 Artifact
    Registry extends the capabilities of GCR as outlined [here](https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr#compare).
-   The Terraform can be found in 4-projects, within the infra_pipeline module.
 -  Some [VPC firewall rules](https://cloud.google.com/vpc/docs/firewalls) have been replaced with [Hierarchical firewall policy rules](https://cloud.google.com/vpc/docs/firewall-policies), which provides the same functionality of allowing or denying connections to or from your virtual machine instances but allowing enforcement of consistent firewall policies across your organization.

 ## Steps to upgrade codebase